I wrote and contributed to books on film and worked in the modeling and film industries. I like to share insights into both businesses.

 In one sci-fi combat and action martial arts movie, White starred in Universal Soldier: The Return with Jean-Claude Van Damme.

 To stay in shape for his role, he put himself on a strict diet of only protein and three gallons of water a day.
 He worked out on the set when he wasn’t shooting a scene.

 He intensified his martial arts combat skills and stayed away from lifting weights.
 He felt using weights made the body weight more, not lighter.
 He needed to keep his body trim and agile.

 Enthralling Movie Roles

-White starred in The Dark Knight playing Gambol against the Joker, who was represented by the late Heath Ledger.
+White starred in The Dark Knight, playing Gambol against the Joker, the late Heath Ledger represented.